 Employee job satisfaction can make a significant difference to productivity

-We could make our organizations more resilient by making investment decisions based on limited data and gut feel but with process intelligence we could make significantly better-informed decision by gaining visibility into processes and operations at granular levels and get to the heart of process-related issues.
+We could make our organizations more resilient by making investment decisions based on limited data and gut feel but with process intelligence we could make significantly better-informed decision by gaining visibility into processes and operations at granular levels.

 What we can know:

 How we can improve our staff productivity and job satisfaction levels

 Where the gremlins are in our supply chain processes